reactiveui/ReactiveUI.SourceGenerators/README.md

 }
 ```

-Before these Source Generators were avaliable we used ReactiveUI.Fody.
+Before these Source Generators were available we used ReactiveUI.Fody.
 With ReactiveUI.Fody the `[Reactive]` Attribute was placed on a Public Property with Auto get / set properties, the generated code from the Source Generator and the Injected code using Fody are very similar with the exception of the Attributes.

 ```csharp